Earth Language Idiomatic heads for working with others

 Interrogative types

-Using the head, : May I inquire you (something)?
+Using the indicator, : May I inquire you (something)?

 Also the spot of the inquiry has another in an interrogative sentence.